Purdue-ECE634/Project-1/README.md

-# Project-1: Block Matching Algorithm
+# Project 1: Block Matching Algorithm
 In this project, we will implement three Block Marching Algorithms (BMA).
 The third method is particularly important as it will compute faster than the first two methods.

 NOTE: Submit your program source code on GitHub Classroom, and a project report on Gradescope.